 Whether you’re negotiating a salary or negotiating a signing bonus, you have to leverage your skills and experience.

 In many cases, the more experience you have, the better.
-Having decades of experience is also likely to provide you with more options and more employment opportunities.
+Having decades of experience is also likely to provide job candidates with more options and more employment opportunities.

 Use that to your advantage.
-Don’t be afraid to mention that you’re meeting with and/or considering job offers from several other hospitals or health systems.
-The more you can make yourself seem in demand, the easier it will be to command a larger bonus.
+Don’t be afraid to mention to a hiring manager that you’re meeting with and/or considering job offers from several other hospitals or health systems.
+The more you can make yourself seem in demand during the interview process, the easier it will be to command a larger bonus.

 It’s also important to have data to back up your facts.
 Be prepared.
 Know your wRVUs from your last employer.
 Be prepared to provide data about malpractice claims.